Biden, South Korea's Moon ''deeply concerned'' about NKorea | Law-Order

 The official said the US was hoping to chart a “flexible” way forward, well aware of where past efforts went awry.

 Biden was also expected to use the meeting to press South Korea to adopt a more ambitious 2030 target for curbing carbon emissions and to urge Seoul to do more to counter China's growing influence in the Indo-Pacific region.
 Moon was expected to seek Biden's assistance with helping South Korea boost its coronavirus vaccine supply.
-South Korea has vaccinated only about 5 per cent of its population.
+South Korea has vaccinated only about 5% of its population.

 Biden also wanted Moon to take a strong stance on China's activity toward Taiwan and other provocative moves Beijing has made in the region.
 Biden has sought to rally Pacific allies to coordinate on China, which Biden sees as the United States' fiercest economic competitor.
 Biden, in the early going of his presidency, has spoken out about concerns with Beijing's trade policies and human rights record and has also highlighted regional allies' concerns about an increasingly assertive Chinese military.